jorinvo/prometheus-pushgateway-cleaner/README.md

 ### Building the application

-To build a binary using [GraalVM](https://www.graalvm.org/), run the following command, but set the path to your `GRAALVM_HOME` installation:
+To build a binary using [GraalVM](https://www.graalvm.org/), run the following command, but set the path to your `GRAALVM_HOME` installation and your version:

 ```
-GRAALVM_HOME=/Users/myuser/graalvm-ce-java11-19.3.1/Contents/Home clj -Anative-image
+GRAALVM_HOME=/Users/myuser/graalvm-ce-java11-19.3.1/Contents/Home clj -Anative-image -Dversion=myversion
 ```